Descent098/markdown-writer/README.md

 # Markdown Writer
 A simple article writing flask app/microservice.
-Meant to be accessible on a desktop or mobile device that allows you to
+Meant to be accessible on a desktop or mobile device, and allow for easy grab-n-dev building of full apps.

 Authored using [Flask-Heroku](https://github.com/WAQSS/Flask-Heroku)